rhomobile/rhomobile-docs/eb/en/edge/api/eventsource.md

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label'>Read Only</span>
 ####Description

 Currently will return empty string.
 ####Access
 <ul><li><i class="icon-file"></i>Instance: This property can be accessed via an instance object of this class: <ul><li><code>myObject.withCredentials</code></li></ul></li></ul>

+##Constants

+* CONNECTING
+The connection has not yet been established.
+* OPEN
+The WebSocket connection is established and communication is possible.
+* CLOSED
+The connection has been closed or could not be opened.